TheEightBot/enterprise-application-patterns-using-maui/dependency_injection.md

 While Autofac provides an Update method to update registrations in an existing container, calling this method should be avoided where possible.
-There are risks to modifying a container after it\'s been built, particularly if the container has been used.
+There are risks to modifying a container after it's been built, particularly if the container has been used.
 For more information, see [Consider a Container as Immutable](http://docs.autofac.org/en/latest/best-practices/#consider-a-container-as-immutable)